mflowers1395/TeamK/IPro 497 – Product Design Document.md

 - On campus

 **Demographics**:
- - low income tax bracket
+ - living on a tight budget
- - Searching for affordable text books
+ - engineering courses require textbooks

  **Goal**: find all his textbooks at an affordable price before courses start.(buyer/renter)